Ancelin-27/Guessing-Number/README.md

 Features
 User-friendly console interaction.
 Provides hints to guide the player.
-Uses a loop to allow multiple attempts.
+Allows multiple guessing attempts.
 Displays a success message when the correct number is guessed.
+Simple and interactive gameplay.
 Technologies Used
 Java
 Scanner Class for user input